enthought/apptools/docs/source/scripting/introduction.rst

    user to save the script.

- - Sometimes it is not enough to just record trait changes, one may want to pass an arbitrary string or command when recording is occuring.
+ - Sometimes it is not enough to just record trait changes, one may want to pass an arbitrary string or command when recording is occurring.
    To allow for this, if one defines a ``recorder`` trait on the object, it is set to the current recorder.
 One can then use this recorder to do whatever one wants.
 This is very convenient.